 Last week, I had a lackluster workout.
 I wouldn’t call it bad because I didn’t hurt myself, but I wouldn’t call it successful either.
-Like a race, I took it out too fast and couldn’t make intervals.
+As a race, I took it out too fast and couldn’t make intervals.
 Maybe I was a little overzealous in the fitness I was in, but I was also exhausted.
+Mentally and physically, I was not there.

-One of the hardest moments of the sport is realizing it’s not your day and deciding what to do.
+One of the hardest moments of the sport is moving on when a workout goes badly.

-You have so many options.
+When a workout goes badly, you have many options mid-workout.
 Should you slow down the pace?
 Shorten the intervals, or even just cut the workout together?
 Last week during my 400s, I thought about all of these things.
 Was I just mentally weak and physically able to hit the intervals?

 Ultimately, I decided to slow down the pace to 90 seconds per 400 (or 6:00 min pace).
-My effort level was still high and that is how my body felt for the day.
+My effort level was still high, which is how my body felt for the day.

 By slowing the pace, I allowed myself to run at the effort I could give for the day at the exhaustion level I was: both mentally and physically.